danluu/post-mortems/README.md

 [Netflix](http://techblog.netflix.com/2012/10/post-mortem-of-october-222012-aws.html).
 An EBS outage in one availability zone was mitigated by migrating to other availability zones.

+[Pagerduty](https://www.pagerduty.com/blog/outage-post-mortem-april-13-2013/).
+In April 2013, [Pagerduty](http://www.pagerduty.com), a cloud service proving application uptime monitoring and real-time notifications, suffered an outage when two of its three independent cloud deployments in different data centers began experiencing connectivity issues and high network latency.
+It was found later that the two independent deployments shared a common peering point which was experiencing network instability.
+While the third deployment was still operational, Pagerduty's applications failed to establish quorum due to to high network latency and hence failed in their ability to send notifications.

 [Platform.sh](https://medium.com/@florian_7764/technical-post-mortem-of-the-august-incident-82ab4c3d6547).
 Outage during a scheduled maintenance window because there were too much data for Zookeeper to boot.

 [Reddit](https://www.reddit.com/r/announcements/comments/4y0m56/why_reddit_was_down_on_aug_11/)